Enter your ZIP to find local pros.

 HVAC

-Lennox Furnace Review 2025: Energy Efficiency and Innovation
+Lennox Furnace Review 2026: Costs, Top Models, and Energy Efficiency

 Average Cost: $3,200 - $10,000

-Our Verdict: Lennox is a strong option for homeowners who want premium energy efficiency and advanced technology.
-However, it may not be the best fit for homeowners seeking budget-friendly furnaces or low-cost repairs.
+Our Verdict: Lennox furnaces are among the most efficient gas furnaces available, making them a strong option for homeowners who want premium performance and advanced technology.
+However, their higher upfront price and specialized parts may make them less appealing for homeowners seeking the most budget-friendly furnace options.

 The Modernize Mission